 We created a tool to help you better understand how to reduce the risk of COVID-19 transmission in indoor environments using affordable control strategies.
 Learn how mask wearing, social distancing, personal hygiene, portable air cleaners, ventilation, and activity can contribute to the likelihood of COVID-19 exposure.
 Creation of this tool was based off of modeling of multiple super-spreader events in some of our latest research (Azimi et al., 2021).

-NEW: Portable Air Cleaner Sizing Tool (PACS)
+Portable Air Cleaner Sizing Tool (PACS)

 The COVID-19 pandemic has elevated the importance of indoor air quality since airborne transmission is the dominant exposure pathway for SARS-CoV-2.
 Proper ventilation and filtration can help improve building occupants’ health by removing airborne particles from the air.